How Old do you have to be to Get GED?

 What are the Benefits of Obtaining a GED for Underage Students

-Obtaining a GED can provide significant benefits for underage students:
+Obtaining a GED diploma can provide significant benefits for underage students:

 • Firstly, it offers an alternative to traditional high school, allowing students to complete their education at their own pace.
 This flexibility can be crucial for those facing personal challenges or needing to enter the workforce sooner.